-- Medicare is the Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with end-stage renal disease (kidney failure). - Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
+- □ Medicare is the Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with end-stage renal disease (kidney failure). - Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
 Medicaid coverage varies depending on the state and the type of Medicaid you have.
 Some people with Medicaid get help paying for their Medicare premiums and other costs.
 Other people also get coverage for additional services and drugs that are not covered by Medicare.

-You have chosen to get your Medicare and TennCare (Medicaid) health care and your prescription drug coverage through our plan, UHC Dual Complete TN-Y001 (HMO-POS D-SNP).
+You have chosen to get your Medicare health care and your prescription drug coverage through our plan, UHC Dual Complete AL-D001 (HMO-POS D-SNP).
 We are required to cover all Part A and Part B services.
-However, cost sharing and provider access in this plan differ from Original Medicare.
+However, cost-sharing and provider access in this plan differ from Original Medicare.

-UHC Dual Complete TN-Y001 (HMO-POS D-SNP) is a specialized Medicare Advantage Plan (a Medicare Special Needs Plan), which means its benefits are designed for people with special health care needs.
-UHC Dual Complete TN-Y001 (HMO-POS D-SNP) is designed for people who have Medicare and who are also entitled to assistance from Medicaid.
+UHC Dual Complete AL-D001 (HMO-POS D-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
+UHC Dual Complete AL-D001 (HMO-POS D-SNP) is designed for people who have Medicare and who are also entitled to assistance from Medicaid.

-Because you get assistance from Medicaid with your Medicare Part A and B cost-sharing (deductibles, copayments, and coinsurance), you will pay nothing for your Medicare health care services.
+Because you get assistance from Medicaid with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
 Medicaid may also provide other benefits to you by covering health care services and prescription drugs that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
-UHC Dual Complete TN-Y001 (HMO-POS D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.
+UHC Dual Complete AL-D001 (HMO-POS D-SNP) will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.

 Our plan is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
 "Point-of-Service" means you can use providers outside the plan's network for an additional cost.

-UHC Dual Complete TN-Y001 (HMO-POS D-SNP) is run by a private company.
-Like all Medicare Advantage Plans, this Medicare Special Needs Plan is approved by Medicare.
-The plan also has a contract with the Tennessee Medicaid program to coordinate your Medicaid benefits.
+(See Chapter 3, Section 2.3 for information about using the Point-of-Service option.)
+Like all Medicare Advantage plans, this Medicare Special Needs Plan is approved by Medicare.
+The plan also has a contract with the Alabama Medicaid program to coordinate your Medicaid benefits.
 We are pleased to be providing your Medicare health care coverage, including your prescription drug coverage.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.

-Please visit the Internal Revenue Service (IRS) website at: irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.
+Please visit the Internal Revenue Service (IRS) website at: irs.gov/Affordable-Care-Act/individuals-and-families for more information.